KiratiB/Freelancer-Kafka/README.md

-Project : Freelancer Site prototype using ReactJS and NodeJS
+#Project : Freelancer Site prototype using ReactJS and NodeJS

 Steps to run Freelancer Site.
 1)Install ReactJS

 On the terminal: npm install -g create-react-app

-=> Follow the steps on the terminal to start the servers:
+Follow the steps on the terminal to start the servers:

 Back-end server